barryclark/jekyll-now/_posts/2016-09-05-TGlavan-fourth-blog.md

 Today in this blog I will attempt to tackle one of the more abstract skills I have been tasked with learing for this course, visual representation of texts.

-As I write this blog I am watching the referenced episode of Archer from John Laudun's blog (I highly reccomend watching it its pretty good).
+As I write this blog I am watching the referenced episode of Archer from John Laudun's blog (I highly reccomend watching it, its pretty good).
 I bring this up bacause the episode, "El Contador" is heavily influenced by Richard Connell’s short story “The Most Dangerous Game.”
 This and many other shows have taken to referencing classic texts or using them as sources of inspiration.
-This phenomenon of taking well known works of literature and working them into pop culture media to appeal to newer generations is nothing terribly new, I have listed some of them below.
+This phenomenon of taking older works of literature and working them into pop culture media to appeal to newer generations is nothing terribly new, I have listed some of them below.

 Apocalypse Now – Joseph Conrad's novella Heart of Darkness set during the Vietnam War